xavierdmello/Surge/README.md

 - figure out how to deal with bad debt
 - make sure people can withdraw even with an oracle error
 - compound lending market rewards
+- make afterBorrow and beforeRepay return something?

 -- urgent:
-- fix borrowTarget() not including interest on the borrow, but make sure to take into account bad debt
 - check rounding math, look into rounding down

+#### Notes:
+- bad debt is caused when debt > stakedValueInAsset
+    - can be fixed by sending the staked token directly to the vault